-The strategic supervision function is expressed in the guidance of the corporate management through the preparation of the strategic plan, within which the Risk Appetite Framework (RAF) is inserted through the approval of the ICAAP-ILAAP and the budget.
+The strategic supervision function is expressed in the guidance of the corporate management through the preparation of the Strategic Plan, within which the Risk Appetite Framework (RAF) is inserted through the approval of the ICAAP-ILAAP and the budget.
 This function is carried out by ensuring consistency between the internal control system and the Group's organisation within the cooperative credit "business model".
 It should be noted that only a consolidated ICAAP-ILAAP report is formally required by the Supervisory Authority and no longer individual documents; the contributions of the individual Group companies are taken into account in the preparation of the report.
+However, when updating the annual RAS, the Parent Company defines a forward-looking positioning at individual level in terms of capital and liquidity and other relevant risks, and compliance with it is verified on a quarterly basis.
+Furthermore, analyses relating to the Guarantee Agreement, which allow banks to be assessed in terms of capital and liquidity and thus define the Fund's allocation, and the quarterly monitoring of the Risk-Based model, which classifies banks according to different risk profiles, also provide support.